 Bulldog/terrier crosses were popular sporting dogs during the 19th century.
-These "Bull-and-Terrier dogs" varied in appearance, but some of today's dog breeds were developed out of these crosses.
-The Bull Terrier was one of them.
+These "Bull-and-Terrier dogs" varied in appearance, but many of

 The Bull Terrier was brought to the US towards the end of the 19th century and was officially recognized by the AKC in 1885.

 The extremely short, smooth coat of the Bull Terrier requires very little maintenance.
 Only basic routine grooming is necessary.
 This breed tends to shed at a low to moderate rate, though shedding does increase seasonally.

 The Bull Terrier is an active dog that needs a suitable outlet for its high level of energy.
 Though the breed does not have a lot of endurance, it is a strong and athletic dog breed that needs plenty exercise each day.
 Frequent short runs, moderate walks, and occasional games will help keep your Bull Terrier happy and healthy.

 Proper obedience training is absolutely essential in order to manage your Bull Terrier.
 This dog breed can be stubborn, mischievous, and sometimes even destructive.
 Your Bull Terrier needs structure, routines, and boundaries to keep him focused.

 Bull Terrier Health Problems

 Responsible breeders take careful measures to uphold the breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to develop hereditary conditions.
 In general, the Bul Terrier is a healthy dog breed.
 However, a few hereditary health issues can occur in the breed.
 Be aware of the following conditions:

 Is a Bull Terrier Right for you?